sindelio/binance-bot/README.md

 - More consideration with the proft and stop-loss price calculations (multipliers and higher limit increase ratio)
 - Try to use only one binance node library
 - Trade within the limits of the exchange info
+- On initial candle fetching , try to eliminate last candle if it is not final

 # Dependencies